We've so far spent 6,100 hours gathering 27,200 mattress reviews from over 900 sources. Here is a brief summary of our trustworthy research findings.

 |20 years||8.1 years|

-GET FULL STORY AND ANALYSIS at mattress warranties: what to know.
+SEE THE FULL ANALYSIS at our mattress warranties: what to know research.

 The main reason people seek to return their mattress is due to its firmness being unsuitable for one's personal preference, body type, and or sleep position.
 Less common reasons include heat retention, bothersome off gassing odor, and unsuitability for romance.